- 1/1

 The Collection

-In line with Haugar's profile and the focus of our collection, the presentation consists mainly of contemporary art, with some examples of older works, mainly from the post-war period.
-Older artworks are not a large part of the collection.
-Accordingly, the exhibition is not built around art-historical periods but rather emphasizes formal and thematic points of contact between individual works, series of works and oeuvre.
+In line with Haugar's profile and the focus of our collection, the presentation consists of contemporary art, alongside examples of older works, mainly from the post-war period.
+Older artworks do not make up a large part of the collection.
+Accordingly, the exhibition is not built around art-historical periods but emphasizes formal and thematic points of contact between individual works, series of works and oeuvre.

 Artists